andrewalker/wp-category-meta/readme.txt

 This plugin has been tested with WP2.6.5, WP2.8.4 and WPmu2.8.4

 == Update Log ==

+1.0.3 : Fix an error on the meta update method thanks to Tom Ransom for sending the fix.

 1.0.2 : Debug when no meta is set.